noony19/test.n./Example-Config.md

 // If you set this, it modifies the default game of the bot
+// Set this to NONE to have no game
 //
 //game=Example game!

+// If you set this, it will modify the default status of bot
+// Valid values: ONLINE IDLE DND INVISIBLE
+//
+//status=ONLINE

 // If you set this to true, the bot will list the title of the song it is currently playing in its
 // "Playing" status.
-Note that this will ONLY work if the bot is on ONE guild; if the bot is on
+Note that this will ONLY work if the bot is playing music on ONE guild;
-// multiple guilds, this will not work.
+// if the bot is playing on multiple guilds, this will not work.
 //
 //songinstatus=true